-Bring the following with you:
+Bring the following with you to the appointment:

 - Water, protein drink

 - Incentive Spirometer

-- This manual, with a pen to take notes
+- This manual and any questions that you have about it or the video that you watched

-We encourage you to include family or close friends for this appointment.
+We encourage you to include family or close friends at the visit.
 It is important that your support people understand the process, as your eating and lifestyle habits will be drastically different from now on.
 The more they understand about your surgery and your new life, the better they will be able to support you and share in your success!

-Be sure to make your first follow-up appointment (one month after surgery) before you leave.
+Be sure to make your first follow-up appointment before you leave.
 Review the instructions in the activity section so your trip home is safe and comfortable.

-You will start eating solid food two weeks after surgery.
-You will start on soft, easy-to-digest foods.
-You should eat ONLY once a day, and drink your protein drink throughout the day.
-Up to 1⁄2 cup of soft food will be enough to fill your new stomach.
-Eat NO MORE than 1/2 cup sized amount of food, and only once per day.
-Do NOT take a bite beyond where you feel comfortable or you may vomit and potentially tear your stomach, which can be fatal.
+You will normally start eating solid food right after the visit.
+As you will be told in the video, you will start on soft, easy-to-digest foods.
+You should eat ONLY once a day, and drink your protein drink and Gatorade/Powerade throughout the day.
+Eat NO MORE than a medicine cup sized amount of food, and only once per day.
+Do NOT take a bite beyond where you feel comfortable or you may vomit and potentially tear your stomach.